VahidGh/mathjslab/README.md

 Some differences from the original MATLAB&reg;/Octave language are

 * The comma is mandatory inside arrays (MATLAB&reg;/Octave supports space too).
-* Only two dimensional arrays can be defined (only Matrix, no Tensors).
 * Defining functions is done simply using:
 ```
 function_name(argument, argument, ...) = <expression>
 ```
 * Parsing is executed line-by-line.
-* There are only one complex numeric type.
+* There are only one a complex numeric type.
 Other implemented types is boolean and character string;

 ## License